New to flying?

 - Use TSA approved baggage locks to avoid your locks being cut.

 - Do not leave your bags unattended in the airport terminal.
-If you see unattended baggage, report it to the nearly TSA officer
+If you see unattended baggage, report it to the nearest TSA officer

 - With E-ticket booking, take the credit card you booked your flight with to the check-in desk of your airline where they can help you print your boarding passes.
 It’s always a good idea to print out your confirmation email and have it with you, just in case!